BurhanH/automaton-v3/README.md

 2) Install and configure [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)
 3) Clone or copy (download) the repository into your virtual environment
 4) Activate virtual environment, move to `automaton-v3` folder, and execute command `pip install -r requirements.txt`
-5) Install Firefox web browser
+5) Install Firefox / Chrome web browser
-6) Download, extract and move geckodriver into `bin` folder for Mac/Linux, `Scripts` folder for Windows on virtual environment
+6) Download, extract and move geckodriver / chromedriver into `bin` folder for Mac/Linux, `Scripts` folder for Windows on virtual environment

 ## How to run tests
 1) Open terminal window